ycpcs/cs320-spring2019/labs/index.md

 In fact, your team will likely be using Lab06 as the basis for your team project's database.
 If you ask any of the teams from previous years, they will all tell you that the database portion of their project implementation was the most time-consuming and difficult of their various project's tasks.

+**NOTE: For Lab02, Lab02a, Lab05, and Lab06 (the labs that require programming submissions), you MUST also refactor the name of the project to include your username - BEFORE YOU EXPORT IT AND SUBMIT IT TO MARMOSET.
+Submissions that DO NOT adhere to that guideline will not be graded until they are refactored and resubmitted.**

+Example: If I was submitting Lab02, I would refactor the CS320\_Lab02 project in Eclipse to **CS320\_Lab02\_djhake2** as soon as I imported the project into Eclipse.
+You should do the same for the four projects that I listed above.

 Due Date | Lab | File
 ---- | --- | ----
 Sunday, January 27, by 7:00 am | [Lab 1: HTML and CSS](lab01.html) | n/a